 Board of Commissioners

 The Union County Board of Commissioners is made up of 3 non-partisan positions.
-Commissioners are elected quadrennially with Positions No. 1 and No. 2 elected at the same time (1998, 2002 etc.) and position No. 3 in the intervening years (2016, 2020 etc.).
+Commissioners are elected quadrennially with Positions No. 1 and No. 2 elected at the same time (2018, 2022, etc.) and position No. 3 in the intervening years (2016, 2020 etc.).
 The position of Board Chair rotates among the Commissioners each year in January.